Provost's Undergraduate Research Scholarship Program (PURS)

 - Describe the faculty member's role as mentor to the student, including a description of how the proposed research relates to their on-going research

-- Be emailed to Karen Weber in the Office of Undergraduate Research
+- Be submitted to the Office of Undergraduate Research

 Competitive applications generally include:

 - Research proposals in the student's own words that are clear, thorough, within the 500-word limit, and free of spelling, grammar, and syntax errors

 - Research proposals with clear, realistic goals that help the student focus and indicate that the project will lead to a substantive research experience for the student